SCENE 01 / PRE-PRODUCTION

 Linked ServicesLocation Scouting

-Finding traditional hanok villages, modern Seoul architecture, Busan's coastal areas, and Jeju's volcanic landscapes with detailed photo reports and access confirmation for each site.
+We find traditional hanok villages, modern Seoul architecture, Busan's coastal areas, and Jeju's volcanic landscapes.
+Each site comes with detailed photo reports and confirmed access.

 Location Management